aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 description: Build a working AI analyst from scratch in one file.
 Learn LLM engineering fundamentals through a real procurement analysis application with structured outputs.
 ---

-# LLM-Engineering: Building a Procurements Analyst AI

-## Step-by-Step Introduction into building LLM-powered Applications
+## Why I Built This

+Most LLM tutorials end with "Hello, World!"
+Mine ends with a working procurement analyst.

+After 15+ years at Société Générale, Airbus, and Volvo Cars, I've seen what happens when teams skip the fundamentals.
+When LLMs arrived, the same pattern emerged: "just get it working, we'll add structure later."

+That never works.
+So I built this one-file MVP to show the opposite: treat the LLM like **software** from day one.
+Schemas.
+Validation.
+Retries.
+The boring stuff that prevents 3 AM debugging sessions.

-Here, I build a simple, one-file, procurement “AI analyst” to learn LLM engineering.
+Here, I build a simple, one-file procurement "AI analyst" to demonstrate these patterns.
 And it actually works.

 MVP output analyzing procurements with local LLM
 Why?